Baby Outdoor Safety Tips

 The sun is our friend: it makes plants grow, keeps us warm and helps us see the world around us.
 But it is true that a baby’s skin is especially sensitive to the sun’s rays.

-Here are some tips to help protect your baby from the sun:
+Here are some baby outdoor safety tips to help protect your baby from the sun:

 - Avoid the sun during the hottest part of the day between 10 am and 2 pm.
 Stay in the shade, and remember that reflected light can also be harmful.
 Water, sand and snow are three big reflectors, so just be aware of your surroundings!